AliSkaik/Engelsiz-showcase/README.md

 ---

 ## 🌟 Project Purpose
-Reduce accessibility barriers for disabled people by offering digital tools that support navigation and accessibility in urban environments.
+Empower people with disabilities, older adults, and other mobility-challenged individuals by providing digital tools that make navigating urban environments easier.
+The project aims to reduce accessibility barriers and offer reliable information about the accessibility of public spaces, buildings, and services.
 ---

 ## 🚀 Features
-- Interactive maps powered by **OpenLayers**
+- Interactive maps powered by OpenLayers, highlighting accessible routes and locations.
-- Accessibility-focused geospatial tools
+- Users can view accessibility ratings, photos, and reviews for markets, restaurants, buildings, and other points of interest.
-- Inclusive design principles (in progress)
+- Designed for users with a wide range of abilities, including mobility, visual, or cognitive impairments, as well as older adults and pregnant individuals. (in progress)
-- Continuous UI/UX improvements based on user feedback
+- Continuous UI/UX improvements informed by user reviews and accessibility reports.

 ---